Skip to main content

 ]

-Unlike normal custom fields, Gutenberg blocks don't save value in the post meta (or custom table).
-Each block created using MB Blocks is a dynamic Gutenberg block.
-And the block data is saved as a JSON string in the block content.
+Each block created using MB Blocks is a dynamic block.
+By default, the block data is saved as a JSON string in the block content.

 If you view the post content via a tool like PHPMyAdmin, you'll see the block is stored as a string like this: